comboed/Auto-Repair-Order-Closer/README.md

 Set filename to the RO excel sheet in the data folder
 * Column formats should be: LOCATION | RO | EMPTY COLUMN (used for storing entry) | VIN

+Run main.py and the bot should start processing each line.

 ## Info
 All opcodes are stored in the /data/opcodes/opcodes.json file (Nearly all the commonly used ones are saved, including hashes).